Skip to main content

 How has Idaho's Medicaid expansion affected billing for practices?

 Since Medicaid expansion in 2020, many Idaho practices have seen increased patient volume from newly eligible adults.
-Our team helps you manage this growth by handling the higher claim volume, verifying eligibility accurately, and ensuring timely submissions across both Medicaid and commercial payers.
+Our team helps you manage this growth by handling the higher claim volume, verifying eligibility accurately, and for timely submissions across both Medicaid and commercial payers.

 Can MedPrecision support telehealth billing for rural Idaho practices?